wingkwong/leetcode-the-hard-way/tutorials/math/prime-factors.md

 In this problem, we have keep replacing $n$ with sum of it's prime factors.
 We need to stop the process once $n$ becomes prime as a prime number has only $2$ factors $1$ and itself.
 Since $1$ is not a prime number so it doesn't change.
 Once our process stops, we will have the minimum number, because sum of prime factor of any number is always less than itself.

 <details>
-<summary> Sum of prime factor of any number is always less than itself.
+<summary> Sum of prime factor of any number is always less than or equal to itself.
 Why? </summary>

 If we take a composite number then it can be written as product of atleast $2$ different numbers.
 Let $N$ be a composite number such that $N = A \cdot B$, where $A, B > 1$.